UF-IDD/US_County_Rt/README.md

 Data on case and death numbers, covariates (NPIs and country-level characteristics), and estimates used for figure 4 can be found in [data](https://github.com/UF-IDD/US_County_Rt/tree/main/data) folder.

-[Output](https://github.com/UF-IDD/US_County_Rt/tree/main/output) will store for plots and tables in the manuscript.
+[Output](https://github.com/UF-IDD/US_County_Rt/tree/main/output) folder will store for plots and tables in the manuscript.

 ## County-level school closure